-Tail docking is very rare in veal and dairy-beef production and is not an acceptable means of preventing tail injury and potential subsequent infection.
+Tail docking is not common in veal or dairy-beef production and is not an acceptable means of preventing tail injury and potential subsequent infection.
 Tail docking can be painful at any age and brings the risk of chronic pain due to neuromas and post-operative infection (11).
 Tail docked cattle may also experience greater discomfort from flies as they are not able to use the tail to control flies (11).

-■ Cattle must not be tail docked unless deemed medically necessary by a veterinarian for an individual animal.
-If deemed necessary, tail docking must only be performed by a veterinarian using pain control.
+Cattle must not be tail docked unless deemed medically necessary by a veterinarian for an individual animal.
+If deemed necessary, tail docking must only be performed by a veterinarian using anesthesia and analgesia.